-The emphasis of the educational doctorate program is on developing effective, thoughtful and reflective practitioners who are competent in identifying and solving complex problems of practice in educational settings.
-As a program dedicated to the development of these scholarly practitioners, graduates will know:
+The emphasis of the EdD Program is on developing effective, thoughtful, and reflective practitioners who are competent in identifying and solving complex problems of practice in educational settings.
+As a program dedicated to the development of scholarly practitioners, graduates will know:

 - Foundational and current theories and perspectives in leadership theory and practice, organizational analysis, educational policy, and content and context of learning;

-- The importance of being responsive to issues of social justice including power, privilege and difference;
+- The importance of being responsive to issues of equity, diversity, and inclusion;

 - How to identify and analyze problems of practice;